MicrosoftDocs/VBA-Docs/api/Word.WdLigatures.md

 A glyph is a visual representation of a character.
 Ligatures are two or more glyphs that are represented by what appears to the reader as a single character in order to create more readable or attractive text.
 Use the [Font.Ligatures property (Word)](Word.Font.Ligatures.md) property to specify the ligatures to apply to a font in Word.

+> [!NOTE]
- **Note**  The order of preference when a combination of ligature types are applied differs by font and is not controlled by the Word application.
+> The order of preference when a combination of ligature types are applied differs by font and is not controlled by the Word application.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]